eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

 # Debugging

+ Getting a working environment with GDAL, PROJ and GEOS is difficult.
+This section is a set of notes working through the problems with getting a working conda environment where the various libraries would play nice with each other.
+It is unclear whether any of this documentation will help get the code running on a different version of Python or on a different platform.

 ### I have a new environment but the library imports fail
 python -c "import rasterio, geopandas, pyTMD; print('All libraries imported successfully')" Traceback (most recent call last):